-For both the Yakima and Cle Elum Rivers, the water quality standards have generally remained the same since the 2002 UGA EIS and are listed below.
+For both Yakima and Cle Elum River portions that are located downstream of the proposed devleopment, the water quality standards have generally remained the same since the 2002 UGA EIS and are listed below.
 The only notable update is that the Yakima River (from its mouth to the confluence with the Cle Elum River) has a reduced temperature requirement from 18°C (64.4°F) to 17.5°C (63.5°F).
 This temperature variation does not affect the proposed development because there is no direct discharge of stormwater proposed to the Yakima River.